-No, there is not a fee to apply for a JELF loan.
+There is no application fee to apply for a JELF loan.

 When there are questions about your residency, JELF will consider, among other things, where you (or your parents, if you are a dependent) filed your state income tax return.

 This is not a problem.
-As long as you still reside in JELF's 5-state region, JELF will consider your application.
-Please contact JELF's Central Office for further assistance at email@example.com.
+As long as you reside in JELF's 5-state region, JELF can consider your application.
+Please contact JELF's Central Office for further assistance at firstname.lastname@example.org.

 JELF loans are based on financial need, not GPA; however, loan recipients are required to be in good academic standing and to have a cumulative GPA of at least 2.0 in order to be eligible for funding.

 JELF looks at your parents' tax returns (if you are a dependent or age 25 and under) and/or your tax return, as well as the additional financial information you provide on the loan application and during your in-person interview.
-We evaluate all the information from your loan application and supporting documents because we understand that financial circumstances can change from year to year.
+We evaluate all the information from your loan application and supporting documents each year because we recognize that financial circumstances can change from year to year.

 No, JELF serves students of all ages.
 While the majority of our loan recipients are in their late-teens and 20's, we also receive applications from Jewish students of all ages.

-No -- as long as your school is accredited, located in the U.S., and you are enrolled full-time.
-However, JELF expects you to make sound decisions in choosing a school based on your field of study and economic considerations.
-For example, JELF would not fund a student choosing an out-of-state school simply to be with friends or for a change in climate.
+No -- as long as your school is an accredited U.S. institution and you are enrolled full-time in a program leading to a degree or professional certificate.
+JELF expects you to make sound decisions in choosing a school based on your field of study and economic/familial considerations.
+For example, JELF would not fund a student who has chosen to attend an out-of-state school simply to be with friends or for a change in climate.

 JELF accepts applications for both undergraduate as well as graduate school.
 However, JELF has a limited amount of funds to loan out each year and because an undergraduate degree is generally considered to be the basic requirement for a job these days, JELF's first funding priority is undergraduate students.
 After assisting all qualified undergraduate students, JELF will then assist graduate students if it still has funds available to loan out.

 The loans granted by JELF are “last dollar,” which means that they provide the final dollars that a student needs to go to school.
-In 2016, the average undergraduate and graduate loans were $3,700.
+In 2017, the average undergraduate and graduate loans was $3,700.